Family and Community Partnership Liaison

 Gallia-Vinton ESC consultant, Jayne Burger, will be visiting schools in the area member districts served and will be able to either offer informational presentations or will be able to set up virtual sessions for teachers to view informational webinars.
 Due to uncertain school schedules including hybrid, virtual, and in-person classes all taking place right now, the work will begin later this winter.
 The goal is to introduce teachers to prevention strategies and identify ways to connect parents/students to local initiatives already in place.
 For more information, contact Jayne Burger at [email protected]

-The Gallia-Vinton ESC offered two Ohio Teacher Evaluation System Bridge Training sessions this summer for area administrators including those who evaluate teachers.
-Emily Crabtree and Doug Hale served as facilitators to the virtual training offered through the Ohio Department of Education’s online Learning Management System.
-The training was designed for administrators to gain an understanding of the new Ohio Teacher Evaluation System (OTES) 2.0 Framework and how it differs from the current OTES 1.0.
+The Gallia-Vinton ESC offers Ohio Teacher Evaluation System Bridge Training sessions for area administrators including those who evaluate teachers.
+Emily Crabtree and Thad Haines serve as facilitators for the training offered through the Ohio Department of Education’s online Learning Management System.
+The training is designed for administrators to gain an understanding of the new Ohio Teacher Evaluation System (OTES) 2.0 Framework and how it differs from the current OTES 1.0.
 The training participants learned about the process of observations and coaching that will be associated with the new OTES 2.0.
-The framework will soon be implemented in school districts across the state of Ohio.
+The framework is currently being implemented in school districts across the state of Ohio.

 The implementation of the OTES 2.0 requires new credentials for those who evaluate teachers.
 Those who hold a current credential to evaluate will need to participate in a two-day bridge training to upgrade their credentials to match OTES 2.0.
 Administrators seeking their initial credential to evaluate will need to attend a three-day OTES 2.0 training.
-The credentialing training sessions will be scheduled for 2021 and more information may be obtained by contacting Doug Hale at [email protected]
+For more information contact Emily Crabtree at [email protected]